nickzoic/nick.zoic.org/art/writing-an-apple-2-game-in-2021-1/index.md

-The `APPLE ][` banner is still there, but we've written the text `HELLO, WORLD!` at the top left corner of the screen, and then that last `BRK` instruction jumps to the monitor, which prints the current values of registers and drops to a CLI to allow you to inspect, manipulate and execute memory.
+The `APPLE ][` banner is still there, but we've written the text `HELLO, WORLD!` at the top left corner of the screen, and then that last `brk` instruction jumps to the monitor, which prints the current values of registers and drops to a CLI to allow you to inspect, manipulate and execute memory.